 One advantage in working on a limited budget during this project is that our Manufacturer's Suggested Retail Price (MSRP) is extremely low.
 We went with a brushed DC motor to save \$3,000 off the final price.
-We used Lithium Iron Phosphate batteries to save another \$2,000.
+We used lithium polymer batteries to save another \$2,000.
 We used stock V-Belt Pulleys to save another \$700.
 This \$5,700 in savings should make us competitive against other teams, and make more researchers interested in acquiring a machine.

 The Challenge rules have been adjusted this year to reflect representation of costs.
 However, recent commercial snowmobile pricing has been on the rise for the last several years.
 This makes most chassis used in 2010 prohibitively expensive to convert to electric.
 We are thankful that the rules allow for a credit on the original motor; however this is not a realistic if you were planning a conversion business.
 Unfortunately none of the four major snowmobile manufacturers have taken an interest in a commercial electric sled.
 We realize there are major shortcomings in electric snowmobiles for certain user groups.
-However, a recent start-up company named Premier Recreational Products has developed a gasoline powered family-sled for under \$4K [16].
+However, a recent start-up company named Premier Recreational Products and other overseas vendors have developed a gasoline powered family-sled for under \$4K [18].
+Even though it is a smaller a "3/4" sled, the 96" track would be usable in many situations.
 Using a chassis like this in a conversion would have an instant weight savings, and would be less expensive overall to convert.

-2009 CHALLENGE RESULTS
+PREVIOUS CHALLENGE RESULTS

+The track conditions in 2010 were very poor, and we did some quick analysis that showed that we had better data in 2009.
 During the 2009 Clean Snowmobile Challenge, the Nanook EV performed admirably.
 All components performed as designed, and in some instances performed better than expected.

 The first test in the competition was the range event.
 As range was a major focus for the design of the original Nanook EV, this test was critical to validate many of the design choices.
 During the test, the snowmobile was able to cover 27.6 km (16.6 mi).
 This distance was shorter than the anticipated range; however, it was still within the range simulations.
-Given the fact that the conditions during the test were not ideal and that all the other teams saw reduced performance compared to previous years, it is reasonable to assume that the reduced range was a result of the conditions, not problems with the vehicles systems.
+Given the fact that the conditions during the test were not ideal and that all the other teams saw reduced performance compared to previous years, it is reasonable to assume that the reduced range was a result of the conditions, not problems with the vehicles' systems.
 The Nanook EV's performance in the range test was the best in the competition.
 The next farthest range was achieved by the UWM team with 20 kilometers (12.4 miles).

 During the draw-bar pull test, the Nanook EV was capable of pulling against a force of 2.437 kN (548 lbf).
 This was much larger than the predicted result.
 We believe that our load cell used for measuring during initial testing may have been faulty.
 Our performance earned second place, behind UWM's result of 2.557 kN (575 lbf).
 This result is excellent considering the fact that the Nanook EV was not equipped with studs, which would have greatly increased traction in the competition conditions.
 In the objective handling event, the Nanook EV was able to place second despite lesser acceleration performance than some of the other sleds.
 This was largely due a combination of the well tuned suspension, easy handling characteristics, and high performance skis.